guignol1981/file-gen-cli/README.md

 When the register is done, and you use file-gen-cli with you cli name as parameter, it will then generate the files.

+File gen cli use an heroku hosted server app to manage the configs, see how it works here https://github.com/guignol1981/file-gen-cli-server

 ## Documentation (gencli.json)

 ### General config